 Sydney Harbour - Cruises, Attractions and Points of Interest

-The city has been built around its beautiful harbour, yet much of it is protected with large swathes of green, multiple headlands and cozy sandy beaches.
+The city of Sydney has been built around its beautiful harbour, yet much of it is protected with large swathes of green, multiple headlands and cozy sandy beaches.

-An enjoyable way to get to these places to visit such as historical Parramatta, the Olympic Site at Homebush, Manly Beach and many others including Taronga Zoo is to take a jetcat, ferry or rivercat from Circular Quay.
+An enjoyable way to get to these places to visit such as historical Parramatta, the Olympic Site at Homebush, Manly Beach and others including Taronga Zoo is to take a ferry, jetcat or rivercat from Circular Quay.

 Harbour Side Attractions